-One of those products are chips made by a company called Food Should Taste Good.
+One of those products is made by a company called Food Should Taste Good.

-The healthy news gets even BETTER, though!
-The FSTG products are all natural, certified Kosher, gluten-free, and they contain NO preservatives.
-HALLELUIAH!
-I can finally read a label and pronounce EVERY word in the ingredient list.
-"Sweet potatoes, sundflower oil, sea salt."
-That's it... none of that gross High Fructose Corn Syrup or GMO's.
-This is REAL food, gang!
+The healthy news gets even better, though!
+The FSTG products are all natural, certified Kosher, gluten-free, and they contain no preservatives.
+Thank you, Lord!
+I can finally read a label and pronounce every word on the ingredient list.
+“Sweet potatoes, sunflower oil, sea salt.”
+That’s it… no nasty High Fructose Corn Syrup or GMO’s.
+This is real food, my friend!

-There are EIGHTEEN different tortilla flavors to choose from, 4 different flavors of kettle cooked chips, and they produce brown rice crackers, too!
-With flavors like onion, cheddar, BBQ, salt & vinegar, Kimchi, hemp, jalapeno, and even CHOCOLATE, there's bound to be a flavor for everyone's taste.
-I can't wait to get my hands on a bag of those chocolate tortilla chips!
+There are 18 tortilla flavors to choose from, 4 flavors of kettle cooked chips, and they make brown rice crackers, too!
+With flavors like onion, cheddar, BBQ, salt & vinegar, Kimchi, hemp, jalapeno, and even CHOCOLATE, there’s bound to be a flavor for everyone’s taste.
+I can’t wait to get my hands on a bag of those chocolate tortilla chips!